Sammyl11/cs370-social-leaderboard/README.md

    ```

 2. Setup Supabase
-   - Use `All_Supabase_Scripts.sql` to create the required database tables
+   - Use scripts in `supabase/` folder to create the required database tables
-   - Follow instructions in `SUPABASE_SETUP.md` and `SUPABASE_AUTH.md` to configure authentication and database access
+   - Follow instructions in `SUPABASE_AUTH.md` to configure authentication and database access

 3. (Optional) Install dependencies:
    ```bash